dpriskorn/ItemSubjector/Kubernetes_HOWTO.md

 Run this in the itemsubjector-folder:
 `chmod +x *.sh`

+## Setup setup.sh
+`ln -s setup_environment.sh ~setup.sh`

+## Setup ItemSubjector
+The bastion only has python 3.7 installed which is not enough to run the new version of WikibaseIntegrator :/ This means that the requirements file from poetry cannot be used on the bastion until the python version is updated.

+Run this command instead
+`$ pip install wikibaseintegrator==0.12.1 console-menu pydantic rich pandas`

 ## Prepare a set of jobs
-Follow the README, e.g. run `python itemsubjector.py -a Q108801503`
+Follow the README, but leave out "poetry run" e.g. run `python itemsubjector.py -a Q108801503` instead

 ## Start a batch on Kubernetes
 run `./create_kubernettes_job_and_watch_the_log.sh 1`